My Astronomy History

 >> For details see page ZWO ASI462 Color Camera - Information

-And One More Electronic Telescope - Vaonis Vespera Pro (Ordered June 2023, to Receive in May 2024)
+And One More Electronic Telescope - Vaonis Vespera Pro (Ordered June 2023, Received May 2024)

 In June 2023, Vaonis announced a new telescope, the Vespera Pro.
-It is a successor to the Vespera and offers a better sensor and provides some changes compared with the original Vespera.
-The most striking difference is probably the new sensor, which offers nearly double the resolution of the Vespera's sensor.
-Since I am convinced of the Vespera concept, I preordered the Vespera Pro (and will sell my Vespera one day...).
+It is a successor to the Vespera, offers a better sensor and provides some changes compared with the original Vespera.
+The most striking difference is probably the new sensor, which offers nearly double the resolution of the original Vespera's sensor.
+Since I am convinced of the Vespera concept, I immediately preordered the Vespera Pro and got it in the beginning of May 2024 (and sold my Vespera...).

 >> For details see page Vaonis Vespera Pro - Information